Kaituna River: History

 The river has traditional significance in Māori culture, especially to Te Arawa-affiliated iwi and hapū.
 Traditional stories describe the Arawa migratory waka visiting the river catchment, and finding small communities already living in the area.
 The descendants of the ancestors Ngātoro-i-rangi, Tama-te-kapua, Tia and Hei settled in the river catchment, establishing kāinga and fortified pā.
-Modern iwi and hapū who trace their lineage to these ancestors include Tapuika, Waitaha, Ngāti Rangiwewehi, Ngāti Pikiao and Ngāti Whakaue.
-The river is an important traditional resource, and was used for fishing, with the riperian edges used to grow crows including kūmara and harvest harakeke (flax).
+Modern iwi and hapū, who trace their lineage to these ancestors, include Tapuika, Waitaha, Ngāti Rangiwewehi, Ngāti Pikiao and Ngāti Whakaue.
+The river is an important traditional resource, and was used for fishing, with the riperian edges used to grow crops, including kūmara, and the harvesting of harakeke (flax).
 The name of the river refers to eels being a major food resource.

 In 1879, early European settlers petitioned the government for 3,000 acre of land at Te Puke, and established a flax industry along the Kaituna River shores.
 The river became a major transportation route between Te Puke and Tauranga in the latter 19th century.
-In 1881 snags were removed from the river to allow river boats to run between Canaan Landing, near Te Puke, and the river port at Maketu from May 1881, until Northern Steamship closed their office on 29 September 1917.
+In 1881, snags were removed from the river to allow river boats to run between Canaan Landing, near Te Puke, and the river port at Maketu from May 1881, until Northern Steamship closed its office on 29 September 1917.